 Purchase of a junior rescue boat.

 Support for the delivery of the Willy Wellness Festival.

-- $2,000 Williamstown Swimming and Life Saving Club
+- $2,000 grant to Williamstown Swimming and Life Saving Club

 Provide mental health first aid training to members and local community.

 - $1,500 grant to West Melbourne Marathi

 Support for virtual delivery of Ganpati Hindu festival.